Data Protection Policy

 RAL stands for quality in many areas of daily life.
 This also applies to the processing of your data.
 In order to ensure the security and privacy of your data, it is our aim to collect as little personal data as possible from you and to handle any required data as securely as possible.

-Please find information below on what personal data we collect and how we process this data.
+Below you will find information about which personal data we ask for and how we process this data.

 1 Name and contact details for the responsible entity